adr1enbe4udou1n/laravel-boilerplate/README.md

 ### Compiling assets with Webpack

-1. If not yet done, get Yarn globally with `npm -g i yarn` and install dependencies with `yarn`
+1. Install dependencies with `yarn`
 2. Launch `yarn watch` for compiling assets and start browsersync

 > Note : If assets modified, don't forget to launch `yarn production` before deploy on each production environment.